-In Possible Breakthrough, North Korea Offers Talks On Denuclearization
+In Possible Breakthrough, North Korea Open To Talks With U.S. On Denuclearization

 North Korea Opens The Door To Possible Talks With The U.S.

-"North Korea has clearly expressed its intention for denuclearization on the Korean peninsula, and if there is no military threat, and North Korea's regime security is promised, they have clarified that there is no reason to hold nuclear weapons," Moon's office said.
+"North Korea has clearly expressed its intention for denuclearization on the Korean peninsula, and if there is no military threat and North Korea's regime security is promised, they have clarified that there is no reason to hold nuclear weapons," South Korean President Moon Jae-in's office said.

-Taken at face value, the sudden shift would mark a major diplomatic breakthrough following last year's heated rhetoric, with Pyongyang threatening the U.S. with ballistic missiles and the President Trump promising to rain "fire and fury" on the North.
-However, the North has yet to corroborate the statement.
+Taken at face value, the sudden shift would mark a major diplomatic breakthrough following last year's heated rhetoric, with Pyongyang threatening the U.S. with ballistic missiles and President Trump promising to rain "fire and fury" on the North.
+However, the North has yet to corroborate the South Korean statement.

-Kim made the offer during a meeting with South Korean President Moon Jae-in's special envoy in Pyongyang, and NPR's Elise Hu reports that the surprise change in position includes a promise to temporarily suspend nuclear and missile tests while negotiations were underway.
+Kim made the offer during a meeting with Moon's special envoy in Pyongyang, and NPR's Elise Hu reports that the surprise change in position includes a promise to temporarily suspend nuclear and missile tests while negotiations were underway.

-In a tweet, the president forwarded a headline from the Drudge Report about the high-level meeting in Pyongyang, adding, "We will see what happens!"
+The United States current has 28,500 troops stationed in South Korea, a legacy of the 1950-53 Korean War.
+That conflict ended with a truce, but no peace treaty — something that has kept the two Koreas on a war footing ever since.

+Last month, White House press secretary Sarah Huckabee Sanders said in a statement, "the international community broadly agree that denuclearization must be the result of any dialogue with North Korea."

-Just over an hour later, he added: "Possible progress being made in talks with North Korea.
+However, in a Tuesday morning tweet, the president said: "Possible progress being made in talks with North Korea.
 For the first time in many years, a serious effort is being made by all parties concerned.
 The World is watching and waiting!
 May be false hope, but the U.S. is ready to go hard in either direction!"

 Possible progress being made in talks with North Korea.
 For the first time in many years, a serious effort is being made by all parties concerned.
 The World is watching and waiting!
 May be false hope, but the U.S. is ready to go hard in either direction!— Donald J. Trump (@realDonaldTrump) March 6, 2018